ujlbu4/qlty/README.md

 qlty metrics --all --max-depth=2 --sort complexity --limit 10
 ```

+## Plugins

+Qlty CLI is powered by a set of 40+ plugins for static analysis tools like linters, auto-formatters, and security scanners.
+Plugin definitions can be found in the [`plugins/linters` directory](https://github.com/qltysh/qlty/tree/main/plugins/linters).

+Creating a plugin can be as easy as writing a small plugin definition TOML file.
+If the tool has a custom output format (instead of a standard like [SARIF](https://sarifweb.azurewebsites.net/)), then writing a simple output parser in Rust is also needed.

+We also happily accept requests for new plugins via [GitHub issues](https://github.com/qltysh/qlty/issues/new/choose).

 ## Configuration

 Qlty CLI is configured using a `.qlty/qlty.toml` file in your Git repository.
 You can generate a default configuration with `qlty init` and then customize it.